 You are a fan of the supernatural

-We endeavor to delight our guests with fantastic stories of the paranormal and tales of ghosts in the very places that they haunt.
-Sometimes, our groups will encounter activity while on tour.
+We endeavor to delight all guests with fantastic stories of the ghosts in the very places that they haunt.
+Sometimes groups will encounter activity while on tour.
 You might be one of these lucky people.

-New Orleans has several official and unofficial religions, and with a rich and splendid past there are many kinds of ghosts and hauntings, here layer on top a rich and exotic VooDoo culture and add in the tales of Vampires and The Crescent City quickly rises to the top of any supernatural enthusiasts list of hotspots.
+New Orleans has several official and unofficial religions.
+With a rich and splendid past, there are many kinds of ghosts and hauntings here, they layer on top of a rich and exotic VooDoo culture and if you add in the tales of Vampires, The Crescent City quickly rises to the top of any supernatural enthusiasts list of hotspots.

 You want a crash course in the history of this magnificent town

 Every tale comes from a different era in the colorful history of New Orleans, we paint a vivid picture of the lives and loves of the ghosts we visit.
 Like the French Creole master and his Octoroon mistress whom he loved, but did not leave his wife for.
 Hear her tale of a cold and heartless death, she waited naked and freezing on the roof of their cottage just to prove her love for him while he played cards in the warm indoors below.
 His lovelorn ghost roams the roofs of the French Quarter seeking out the love he put to death.

 We recount will many other stories of death and terror on the streets of NOLA, and the touching, personal stories that led to such tragic, untimely deaths that mean their spirits cannot pass on peacefully.